flaim4/DiscordPyApi/README.md

 # DiscordPyApi

-> Это библиотека на языке Python, предоставляющая простого клиента для взаимодействия с Discord API.
+> It is a Python library that provides a simple client for interacting with the Discord API.